 Participating Christian bookstores and retail partners will be offering shoppers the opportunity to purchase a special “You Are Loved” Bible (New Living Translation) that will be provided to boys and girls aged 7 to 15 on behalf of their incarcerated parent or parents.

 Good news for Prison Fellowship supporters in California who wanted to participate in last weekend’s Spartan Race in Virginia, but were unable to take the cross-country trip to be a part of the festivities—there is another opportunity to tie up your running shoes and get some exercise, while supporting Prison Fellowship.
-(And this time, you won’t have to worry about mud pits, rope climbs, or menacing Spartan warriors.)

 Last Sunday, a team of PF staff and supporters took part in the Spartan Race in Leesburg, Virginia.
 As the pictures below might indicate, the Spartan Race is not your average 10k race.
 Participants are challenged with a number of obstacles and challenges, making completion of the 8-9 mile course a little more difficult, and a lot messier.